creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 # Introduction

-For the introduction of the key concepts let's go back to the article of Guo et al., **On Calibration of Modern Neural Networks**, PMLR 2017.
+For the introduction of the key concepts, let's go back to the article of Guo et al., **On Calibration of Modern Neural Networks**, PMLR 2017.

 ## Calibration

-**A model is well-calibrated if the predicted confidence scores represents a good approximation of the actual probability of correctness.**
+**A model is well-calibrated if the predicted confidence scores represent a good approximation of the actual probability of correctness.**

 For example : if we have 100 images predicted *cancer* with a score of 80%, we expect 20 predictions to be wrong.